dingthe4th/dismath/README.md

 August 6, 2023 - This has been fixed.
 * Sometimes, when you move and capture is detected, it will still be your move (FIXED)
 * Minor page loading / rendering issues
+* Bugs on PvP due to firebase setup or other issues